-Madison Biblical Archaeology Society is celebrating 50 years of archaeological history with a Friday evening lecture on October 20, 2017.
+Madison Biblical Archaeology Society celebrated our 50 year anniversary on October 20, 2017.

-Professor Brent Seales will present, "Digital Unwrapping: Homer, Herculaneum, and the Scroll from En-Gedi," highlighting his ground-breaking research that is allowing modern scholars to access carbonized ancient texts that have been unreadable up to now.
-Professor Seales earned his PhD in computer science at the University of Wisconsin and is currently chair of the computer science department at the University of Kentucky.
+University of Wisconsin alumnus Brent Seales presented "Digital Unwrapping: Homer, Herculaneum, and the Scroll from En-Gedi," highlighting his ground-breaking research that is allowing modern scholars to access carbonized ancient texts that have been unreadable up to now.
+Professor Seales earned his PhD in computer science at the University of Wisconsin in 1992 and is currently chair of the computer science department at the University of Kentucky.

 Professor Seales has developed a software program that digitally unwraps ancient scrolls that have burned to a crisp and are otherwise unreadable.
 His program successfully analyzed a computerized tomography scan (CT-scan) of a 2,000-year old scroll recovered from the 1970 excavation of a burned synagogue at En Gedi, an oasis on the shore of the Dead Sea in Israel.
 When the scroll was finally readable, it turned out to be the biblical book of Leviticus.
 He is also working on virtually unrolling carbonized scrolls recovered from the Villa of the Papyri at Herculaneum, burned but not destroyed by the eruption of Mt.
 Vesuvius in 79 A.D.
 Professor Seales' research was subsequently featured on 60 Minutes.

 “Brent Seales has made a career of unlocking lost secrets.
 With specialized software he and his team developed, the University of Kentucky computer scientist can read ancient scrolls too fragile to unroll.”